 Flat, with furrow; hairy at the apex.

 Germination occurs all year around, from up to 5 cm (1.97 inch) soil depth.
-The seedlings begin to develop rhizomes when they have 4 to 6 foliar leaves.
-The rhizome tips sharp-pointed and can penetrate hard soils, roots, and tubers.
+The seedlings begin to develop rhizomes when they have 4 to 6 true leaves.
+The rhizome tips are sharp-pointed and can penetrate hard soils, roots, and tubers.
 New plants can grow from rhizome fragments, e.g. after discing an infested field.

 Viability Of Seeds